-- Sometime cannot be used, since an optimal solution is mandatory! - example: covering public transportation services at Deutsche Bahn - NP-hard problem ⇒ heuristics! (e.g., MILP solver are now able to solve some of them!) - Use of heuristic to provide a "good" solution in a "reasonable" amount of time.
-Some appropriate cases: - limited amount of time to provide a solution (running time) - \ e.g., quick scenario evaluation in interactive Decision Support Systems - ★ e.g., real time system - limited amount of computational resources (memory, CPUs, hardware) - Iimite amount of time to develop an effective solution (e.g., off-the-shelf solvers cannot effectively solve an available formulation) - limited amount of economic resources to develop a solution algorithm (e.g.., costs for analysers and developers) or run it (e.g., costs for solver licenses, new hw etc.) - just estimates of the problem parameters are available (and we do not want to deal with uncertainty using robust or stochastic optimization...)
+- To formulate an exact model or method is unpractical or impossibile - case study: configuration of transportation networks with realistic congestion models (e.g. with simulation and no analytic model) - Need for just "good" solution using a "reasonable" resources: - limited amount of time to provide a solution (running time) - e.g., quick scenario evaluation in interactive Decision Support Systems - ★ e.g., real time system - ▶ limited amount of computational resources (memory, CPUs, hardware) - ▶ limite amount of time to develop an effective solution (e.g., off-the-shelf solvers cannot effectively solve an available formulation) - ▶ limited amount of economic resources to develop a solution algorithm (e.g., costs for analysers and developers) or run it (e.g., costs for solver licenses, new hw etc.) - just estimates of the problem parameters are available (and we do not want to deal with uncertainty using robust or stochastic optimization...) - Warning: NP-hard problem ⇒ heuristics!